Last updated on July 26th, 2020 at 10:31 am

 The best boardwalks in Florida allow everyone to explore Florida’s natural beauty, including people in wheelchairs and families with strollers.

-More than three decades ago, an important civil right law was signed – the Americans with Disability Act.
+Three decades ago, an important civil right law was signed – the Americans with Disability Act.
 Thanks to the ADA, streets, sidewalks, public transportation and buildings are all more accessible to people with mobility disabilities.

 Partly thanks to the ADA, Florida’s magical natural beauty is also easier to experience as many parks have built wheelchair-accessible boardwalks.